compscidr/awm/README.md

 This project aims to collect and open source wireless statistics and information in a way that does not disrupt the functioning of apps, but provides useful data such as:

-* what percentage of the day a user has internet access?
+- [ ] what percentage of the day a user has internet access?
-* how long does the user use Wi-Fi versus Cellular data?
+- [ ] how long does the user use Wi-Fi versus Cellular data?
-* how often and for how long are users within Bluetooth range of each other?
+- [x] how often and for how long are users within Bluetooth range of each other?
-* how often and for how long are users within Wi-Fi or Wi-Fi direct range of each other?
+- [x] how often and for how long are users within Wi-Fi or Wi-Fi direct range of each other?
-* how often and for how long are users within NFC range of each other?
+- [ ] how often and for how long are users within NFC range of each other?
-* periodically sample their network performance: throughput, delay, jitter, etc.
+- [ ] periodically sample their network performance: throughput, delay, jitter, etc.
+- [x] obtain and track battery stats to measure the rate of discharge while scanning bt, wifi and wifi directly continually

 ## Using the library
 Add to your `build.gradle` file the following:
 ```
 dependencies {
-  implementation 'io.rightmesh:awm:1.0.5'
+  implementation 'io.rightmesh:awm:1.1.1'
 }
 ```
 This has been tested with gradle 4.9 and Android Studio 3.3.